 In this scenario, there is a large video library with new releases that are very popular.
 There are a couple of ways to handle this depending on the types of player being used.

 As a minimum, use Media Cache to connect at least one Wowza Streaming Engine server to the video library using HTTP.
-This allows robust HTTP-based storage (such as multiple web servers) or a cloud solution (like Amazon S3 or Rackspace Cloud Files) to be used.
+This allows robust HTTP-based storage (such as multiple web servers) or a cloud solution (like Amazon S3) to be used.

 Multiple Wowza Streaming Engine servers can be connected to the video library as required using a similar solution to the first example above—or if the players are mainly HTTP-based, then CloudFront can be used to connect to Wowza Streaming Engine.
 When CloudFront is used with VOD streams, the regions should be limited on the CloudFront distribution to closely match the intended audience.
 This ensures that the content is cached effectively on the CloudFront distribution.